ppy/osu-wiki/news/2022-07-31-the-sound-design-of-lazer.md

 His first involvement with osu! as a music producer would come in 2011 as peppy was preparing osu!stream (a spinoff of osu! for iOS) and needed original music for the game.
 Since peppy and nekodex are real life friends and peppy knew about his music, he got the chance to create the [main menu theme](https://soundcloud.com/nekodex/osu-stream-theme) and a track ([Liquid Future](https://soundcloud.com/nekodex/liquid-future)) for the release of osu!stream, and later on went on to create several official songs for osu!(stable) throughout the years that we all know and love, such as [welcome to osu!](https://soundcloud.com/nekodex/welcome-to-osu), [circles!](https://soundcloud.com/nekodex/circles) and [aureole](https://soundcloud.com/nekodex/aureole).

-In 2021 during development of osu!(lazer) and peppy saw that the sound design was lacking compared to all of the new visuals and asked nekodex if he was willing to try and give it a facelift, at that point his primary work such as the osu! website and lazer were in a good enough spot so he decided to accept the task and committed to it fully.
+In 2021 during development of osu!(lazer), peppy saw that the sound design was lacking compared to all of the new visuals and asked nekodex if he was willing to try and give it a facelift.
+At that point nekodex's primary work such as the osu! website and lazer were in a good enough spot so he decided to accept the task and committed to it fully.

 That meant nekodex had to design every single click, shuffle, scroll, hover.
 The only issue was, nekodex had no UI sound effect design experience AT ALL, and sound design in music production versus UI sound effects is a whole different ball game. nekodex described the difference like this: